Praneemsr/DTGR_ROADSHOW/README.md

 2. It may take a few minutes (up to 10 minutes) for the site to be available
 3. You'll see a green checkmark when deployment is complete
 4. The URL will be displayed in the Pages settings section

+**⚠️ Important Note**: GitHub Pages only serves static files.
+The Node.js backend (API, database) will NOT work on GitHub Pages.
+See `GITHUB_PAGES_SETUP.md` for solutions.

 ### Updating Your Site